rayjon/nomo50/README.md

 - **1914**

-  The Berkeley (CA) Police Department becomes the country’s first agency to have all patrol officers using automobiles
+  The Berkeley (CA) Police Department becomes the country’s first agency to have all patrol officers using automobiles under the influcece of August Vollmer.
+Volmer became cheif of the Berkeley PD and also [developed the technology and idology](https://www.berkeleyside.com/2010/01/27/remembering-august-vollmer-the-berkeley-police-chief-who-created-modern-policing) that would become the foundations of modern police.

-- **1916**

-  August Vollmer introduces the idea of a crime laboratory calling for use of lie detectors and databases for storing crime statistics paving the way for the use of fingerprinting, serology, toxicology, and other scientific evidence collection.

 - **1919**